-A professional may need to install this video doorbell.
+A professional may need to install this.

 Impressive 2K resolution.
 Moderately priced.
 Two-way communication.
 Wide viewing area.
 Alerts include facial snapshot.
 Crystal-clear HDR imaging.
 Premium motion detection.